dartmouthrobotics/multibags_to_csv/README.md

 ### Multiple bag converter
 ---
+In principle, this converter is playing the bag and running time sync converter as a single .csv combined.

 ### 1. configuration of main bag path
 * Inside `param/param.yaml`, change `bag_path:/home/minkbrook/Desktop/testbag/MOA+/` as per the main path in your computer which includes all bags.
 Make sure to close with `/` at the end of the string.